CredentialCompassJump to FAQ

 Nurse Midwife Licensing in North Carolina

-Review current requirements, exam details, renewal cycle, and salary outlook for nurse midwife in North Carolina, including See board website and board contact links.
+Review current requirements, exam details, renewal cycle, and salary outlook for nurse midwife in North Carolina, including See agency and board contact links.

 Application Fee